Updated on 5.8.2020: Post updated to address the surge of fake Facebook accounts in the Philippines, which is a form of Identity theft.

 Identity theft is when someone pretended to be you, either on email, text messages, social networking and e-commerce sites.
-These people are also called posers and impostors, and they use your credentials to trick people and establishments that can lead to property and monetary loss.
+These people are also called posers and impostors, and they use your digital footprints and/or online reputation to trick people or establishments that can lead to property and monetary loss, misused free speech that can lead to harassment.

-Mark Zuckerberg could have been a victim of identity theft when his twitter account was hacked.
-However, the account was recovered on time.
+Mark Zuckerberg has been a victim of identity theft when his twitter account was hacked.
+But his account was recovered on time.

 Precautionary Measure Against Identity Theft